· · · ·

 One of the best things about these Vegan Breakfast Burritos is you can customize them to your heart’s content.
 Here’s how I make mine!

-Although you can customize yours, I do think some kind of “egg” is mandatory.
-You can either make a Tofu Scramble or use something convenient like Just Egg.
+• Vegan Eggs – You can either make a Tofu Scramble or use something convenient like Just Egg.
 Whatever you like should work!

-This is a hotly debated topic.
+• Potatoes – This is a hotly debated topic.
 One thing I will say, potatoes are also mandatory on a breakfast burrito.
+I personally love hash browns or tater tots.
+I also have some Easy Breakfast Potatoes that would work.
+But like Corner Cottage, I’ll be making some Hash Browns!

+Hash Browns – are quite simple to make.
+Just grate some potatoes and then rinse them under cool water.
 Squeeze the liquid out of them, or spin them in a salad spinner and get them as dry as possible.

 Heat up a good amount of oil and get it nice and hot.
 Then spread out your hash browns in an even layer, season them to your heart’s content!
+I like using garlic and onion powder, smoked paprika, salt and pepper, and nutritional yeast on mine.

 Then fry for about 6 – 8 minutes, or until browned to your preference.
 Then add some more oil on top and flip them.
 Fry them for another 6 – 8 minutes or until golden brown.